jhambel12/ME_405_Linefollower/README.md

 ## Software

-The control system implements a **PI control loop**, using encoder data and line sensor readings as feedback to maintain line tracking and accurate position.
+The control system implements a **PI control loop**, using encoder data and line sensor readings as feedback to maintain line tracking and accurate trajectory.
 This program uses cooperative multitasking in a finite state machine to ensure all tasks run on time.
 To accomplish this, the scheduler is used with priority and duration

 ### Python Files: